Putin takes on West over Ukraine: who blinks first?

-Wounded by a personal political defeat in a battle for influence over Russia’s Slavic neighbour, Putin is fighting back, and presenting the crisis as a question of symmetry.
+Wounded by a personal political defeat in a battle for influence over Russia’s Slavic neighbor, Putin is fighting back, and presenting the crisis as a question of symmetry.

 In his view, the West “stood by” and allowed armed men to direct events in the capital Kiev - now he is “standing by” as armed men extended their control over the Crimea region.